djndl1/CSNotes/os/unix_linux/threads.md

 # Concept

 All threads within a single process have access to the same process components, such as file descriptors and memory.
 We can simplify code that deals with asynchronous events by assigning a separate thread to handle each event type.
-The overall throughput may be improved and interactive programs can realize improved response time by using multiple threads to separpate to the portions of the program that deal with user input and output from the other parts of the program.
+The overall throughput may be improved and interactive programs can realize improved response time by using multiple threads to separate the portions of the program that deal with user input and output from the other parts of the program.

-A thread consists of the information necessary to represent an execution context within a process, including a thread ID, a set of registers values, a stack, a scheduling priority and policy, a signal mask, an `errno` variable and thread-specific ddata.
+A thread consists of the information necessary to represent an execution context within a process, including a thread ID, a set of registers values, a stack, a scheduling priority and policy, a signal mask, an `errno` variable and thread-specific data.
 Everything with a process is sharable among the threads in a process, including the text of executable program, the program's global and heap memory, the stacks, and the file descriptors.

 # Thread Identification